 * Loves chocolate, sushi, spaghetti, quesadillas, and Coca-Cola

 * Loves animals, cosmology, astrology, psychology, and sociology

-* Frequently dyes her hair
+* Frequently dyes or changes her hair

 * Paints her nails a different color almost every week

-* Likes to dress up at work.
+* Likes to dress up in costumes

 Buckner swinging on the barn swing at Dixie Maze Farms: